When C++/Python/ROS Programs Encounter Segfaults Without Showing the Error Location: How to Quickly Locate the Bug?

 - On Ubuntu, core dump files are usually managed by the

-script (a Python 3 program) is located at/usr/share/apport/apport
+apportscript (a Python 3 program) is located at/usr/share/apport/apport. - The

-log, you can determine the location of the core dump file, typically found in/var/crash/
+apportlog, you can determine the location of the core dump file, typically found in/var/crash/with names like_executable_path.crash.

 - On Ubuntu, core dump files are usually managed by the